“Sordid history” cited as judge blocks NC’s voter ID law

 After losing one court battle over voter ID, Republicans put a question on the November 2018 ballot enshrining voter ID in the state constitution.
 The amendment passed with 55% of the vote.
 The legislature approved a separate law in December 2018 detailing how to implement that amendment.
 Legal challenges were filed almost immediately.

 GOP legislators said they had to enact an ID law because voters had approved one.
-But Biggs said the constitutional amendment was a cover for legislators that allowed them to present themselves as “faithful servants whose hands were tied.”
+But Biggs, who was appointed to the bench in 2014 by then-President Barack Obama, said the constitutional amendment was a cover for legislators that allowed them to present themselves as “faithful servants whose hands were tied.”

 The argument that lawmakers had to pass this particular bill falls short, she wrote.
 “While the legislature may had to pass some form of photo voter-ID law, it did not have to enact one which suffers from impermissible defects,” she wrote.